andrewhead/codescoop/README.md

     javax.mail to send a digest of the web page contents to an email address.

+Each of these files may have specific setup instructions.
+For example, for `CraigslistMonitor.java`, you need to add a `/etc/smtp.conf` file to your machine.
+If there are special setup instructions, they are specified in the `README.md` file in the directory with the `.java` file.

 **For some of these (`CraigslistMonitor.java`), you should disable stub analysis**, as it takes prohibitively long to run (way longer than a few minutes).
 To disable stub